simoneriggi/pixplotml/README.md

 1. A Pixplot server based on [PixPlot](https://github.com/YaleDHLab/pix-plot).
 We have added tools helpful for labelling such as a legend, border colours representing the label, and functionality to update labels or flag images for removal.
 The original PixPlot uses a classification model trained on ImageNet but we find fine-tuning on your own data produces much more accurate visualizations.
 So we have added:

 2. A preparation step to customise the visualization to your image data.
 The preparation step uses your images and a metadata.csv file to train a PyTorch classification model and then output an image vectors file for clustering by Pixplot (using UMap).
-See [Fine-tune Pixplot for your own images](./prep_pixplot_files/README.md) for more details.
+See [Fine-tune PixplotML for your own images](./prep_pixplot_files/README.md) for more details.
 The code to do this is in the prep_pixplot_files folder.
 (We use [Pytorch-Accelerated](https://github.com/Chris-hughes10/pytorch-accelerated) to easily and simply train a classification model)

-The Pixplot server requires the following files located in a folder:
+The server requires the following files located in a folder:

     metadata.csv - a file containing the image name, category (see below for more details). images/*.* - a sub folder containing the images to visualize image_vectors.npy - image vectors from a classification model backbone.
 (See below for more details)

-To create the image_vectors.npy for your images we provide code and instructions, see [Fine-tune Pixplot for your own images](./prep_pixplot_files/README.md) for more details.
+To create the image_vectors.npy for your images we provide code and instructions, see [Fine-tune PixplotML for your own images](./prep_pixplot_files/README.md) for more details.
 The code to do this is in the prep_pixplot_files folder.

 # Quickstart - visualizing the coco dataset bounding box images

-To quickly see Pixplot running on bounding box images extracted from the Coco dataset, you can follow this pre-created example which contains all the required files.
+To quickly see PixplotML running on bounding box images extracted from the Coco dataset, you can follow this pre-created example which contains all the required files.

 First, clone the repo and extract the zip file containing coco validation dataset bounding boxes